polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 title: magic.endpoint
 ---

-magic.endpoint is a dynamic endpoint URL controller, allowing you to declare endpoints that are dynamically resolved using your `IHttpExecutorAsync` service implementation.
-The default implementation of this interface, is the class called `HttpExecutorAsync`.
+magic.endpoint is a dynamic endpoint URL controller with two `IHttpExecutorAsync` implementations.

-Technically you could exchange this with your own implementation if you wish, completely changing the behaviour of the library if you wish to for instance resolve endpoints to Python, Ruby - But that's not something we will cover in this document.
+* `HttpApiExecutorAsync` - Resolves everything starting out with _"magic/"_
+* `HttpFileExecutorAsync` - Resolving everything else

+## API URLs

-The resolver will be invoked for all relative URLs starting with _"magic/"_, for the following verbs.
+The `HttpApiExecutorAsync` resolver will be invoked for all relative URLs starting with _"magic/"_, for the following verbs.

 * `GET`
 * `POST`